 Gadolinium MRI Side Effects

-The product liability lawyers at Saiontz & Kirk, P.A. are investigating potential cases for individuals who may be suffering from side effects of gadolinium used in MRI contrast agents, such as Omniscan, Optimark, Magnevist and others.
+The product liability lawyers at Saiontz & Kirk, P.A. previously investigated cases for individuals who may be suffering from side effects of gadolinium used in MRI contrast agents, such as Omniscan, Optimark, Magnevist and others.
 The buildup of the MRI dye may result in the development of a painful and debilitating condition, known as Gadolinium Deposition Disease (GDD).

 Within hours or weeks after an imaging exam, MRI contrast side effects may cause individuals with normal kidney functions to develop symptoms like: